MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/command-bar-flyout.md

 </tr>
 </table>

-## Proactive vs. reactive invocation
+## Proactive versus reactive invocation

 There are typically two ways to invoke a flyout or menu that's associated with an element on your UI canvas: _proactive invocation_ and _reactive invocation_.